WAS - VIE

 • Which airline alliances offer flights from Washington, D.C. to Vienna?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Vienna.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Vienna, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to Vienna?